 Tables Graphs and Fractions

 The Kindergarten Science curriculum is integrated with our reading, writing, and math program.
 Children are exposed to nonfiction text that relates to the sciences.
 They begin reading and writing in these areas early on in their school career so that when they begin to use textbooks in the upper grades they are experienced with this form of text.
 Our curriculum uses The Next Generation Science Standards and includes the following concepts:

 Forces and Interactions

 Motion and Stability

 Earth and Human Activity

 The Social Studies curriculum is integrated with our reading and writing program to expose the children at an early stage to reading and writing in nonfiction areas.
-Our curriculum uses familiar context for five and six year olds.
+Our curriculum uses familiar contexts for five and six-year-olds.
 Kindergarteners learn about social studies disciplines through the lens of “Myself and Others” The following concepts are taught in Kindergarten:

 Public Discourse, Decision Making, and Citizen Involvement